 Frame Tank Construction

 The construction of the frame tank is designed for superior performance where storage space is a premium.
-The frame and tank liner pack into neat carry/storage bags and are used for marine oil spill cleanup operations and some contractors have found unique applications such as temporary settling basins or even aquaculture farming operations!
+The frame and tank liner pack into neat carry/storage bags and are used for a variety of applications.
+Some contractors have found unique applications for these frame tanks such as temporary settling basins or even aquaculture farming operations!